damiiegregorio/listdir/README.md

 # lisdir-with-hashes

 New:
-1. Added 2 new columns to the output: md5 and sha1
+1. Still supports the command line arguments for the value of the input directory and output file
-2. The output file is zipped
+2. Added config.ini file
 ____

 Command:

+python main.py

+or

-python main.py <PATH> <CSV_NAME>
+python main.py <PATH_DIRECTORY> <CSV_NAME>